American Farmers Are Still Fighting Tractor Software Locks

 Someone's an opportunist.

+Of course there is an inexpensive solution when risk is involved, you even mention it: Voiding warranties and service agreements.
+You break the seal of approval and the walrus of customer protection?
+Fine, then you're on your own.

+Funny how Americans are usually all about "self determination" and "self reliance", but that seems to apply onto towards governments, when you get to be slaves to corporations, it's suddenly a-ok.

-A nice, simple law would help (Score:3)
+A nice, simple law would help (Score:5, Interesting)

 "If the consumer can not repair the purchased item, then the vendor must provide free parts and labour for the advertised lifetime of the item, provided within a reasonable response time for the industry and item in question".